About

 The site is a Next.js application.
 The severance, tax, WARN, and runway logic all run client-side in your browser; nothing you type is sent to a server.
 The state-by-state data file — tax rates, unemployment insurance maxes and durations, mini-WARN provisions, severance/UI interaction rules — is refreshed monthly through an automated review process that pulls from the public sources listed in the methodology page.

 Independent project.
 Not affiliated with any law firm or financial services provider.
-There is no investor, no advisory board, and no commercial relationship that would steer the content toward a particular vendor or outcome.
+No investor, no advisory board, no commercial relationship that would steer the content toward a particular vendor or outcome.

 Contact